 The Regulations do not apply to internal recognition and enforcement of judgments in the United Kingdom as between England and Wales, Scotland, and Northern Ireland.

-The basic principle of the EU legislation is that the civil and commercial judgments must be automatically recognised.
+The basic principle of the EU legislation is that civil and commercial judgments must be automatically recognised.
 The Court has no choice.
-This may even apply if another EU Court has assumed jurisdiction say over a third party non-EU defendant in circumstances which the domestic Court would not normally accent.
+This may even apply if another EU Court has assumed jurisdiction, say, over a third-party non-EU defendant in circumstances that the domestic Court would not normally accent.

 There is no need to establish that the original Court was competent.
 The foreign judgment must be produced to the Court.